Wolfy76700/Wolfy76700.github.io/rules_pack.md

 - Sets are played in a **First to 2** format
 - All characters are allowed
 - Classic and Modern control modes are allowed.
 Dynamic controls are banned.
-- All platforns are allowed
+- All platforms are allowed
 - You can switch characters and control mode if you lost the previous game and stay in, however the winner cannot switch characters
 - WolfTV and the From Pack to Pack series are not affiliated with or sponsored by Capcom